wilsonmar/wilsonmar.github.io/_posts/2018-09-06-git-basics.md

    * Contact me to get the PowerPoint file if you have Microsoft Office 2016 suite purchased/installed.

 BTW I'm working on a video in which I verbally narrate the video using text on this web page.
 Until then I have for you an animated diagram above.

-   I've viewed <a target="_blank" href="https://wilsonmar.github.io/git-github-videos/">every video and book on this topic</a> and I haven't seen this approach.
-So such an approach is a unique innovation of just this website.

 ## Setup utilities